About Indigo Urgent Care

 Our Final Thoughts About Indigo Urgent Care

-Based on what we learned from sites like Becker’s, the Centers for Disease Control, and The Annals of Internal Medicine earlier, there seem to be several advantages inherent in the urgent care business model, including faster treatment times, more attentive care, and frequently, meaningfully lower costs than a hospital emergency room.
+There are various advantages inherent in the urgent care business model, including faster treatment times, more attentive care, and frequently, meaningfully lower costs than a hospital emergency room.

 And compared to much of the competition, Indigo appears to place extra emphasis on the patient experience, including amenity-filled lounges.
 They’re also part of the larger MultiCare Health System, including seven regional hospitals, and seemed to come with mostly positive patient feedback at the time of our research.